SylvainJunca/policy-r-standard/README.md

 ## Interact with the algorithm

-You can aunch the program from the terminal to test the modThree function with:
+You can execute the program from the terminal to test the modThree function with:
  `$ npm run execute`

 ## Development